 My co-founder and I are having irreconcilable differences.

-I put in more time than he does, and I’m just tired of him expecting something for nothing in return.
+I put in more time than he does, and I’m just tired of him not pulling his weight.

 The founder was clearly frustrated.
 And this frustration was affecting her ability to negotiate.
-I asked her a follow-up question, “Do you know why your co-founder is asking for an increase in 25% equity?
+I asked her, “Do you know why your co-founder is asking for an increase in 25% equity?
 Most people don’t ask for something if they don’t have a clear why.”